AnnikaV9/usv3-framework/README.md

     async def run(bot, namespace, text, sender, trip, ulevel):
 ```

 A namespace is created for each module.
-This can be used to store data that needs to be accessed later or shared between different modules.
+This can be used as a safe place to store data that needs to be accessed later or shared between different modules.
 Within the same module, this is available as `namespace`.
 A different module's namespace can be accessed with `bot.namespaces.<event>.<name>`

 Different events take different arguments for `run()`: